-The data collected in the GOT Study allow us to examine a range of experiences at worksites in India in comparison to worksites in other countries.
+The data collected in the GOT Study allow us to examine a range of experiences at worksites in China in comparison to worksites in other countries.
 However, readers should keep in mind that the findings may not be representative of all employees at a worksite, in a country, or in a multinational organization as a whole.

-As indicated in Table 4.1a, the sample in India includes employees working for two multinational organizations that have worksites in India.
-The sample in the other "young-developing" countries includes employees working at five companies that have worksites at some of the five other "young-developing" countries, including Botswana, Brazil, China, Mexico, and South Africa.
-Three companies participated in the study in China and Brazil, two companies participated in the study in Mexico, and only one company participated in each of the two remaining countries, Botswana and South Africa.
+As indicated in Table 4.1a, the sample in China includes employees working for three multinational organizations that have worksites in China.
+The sample in the other "young-developing" countries includes employees working at five companies that have worksites at some of the five other "young-developing" countries, including Botswana, Brazil, India, Mexico, and South Africa.
+Three companies participated in the study in Brazil, two companies participated in the study in India and Mexico, and only one company participated in each of the two remaining countries, Botswana and South Africa.
 The sample in the "old-developed" countries includes employees working at six companies that have worksites in some of the five "old-developed" countries, including the U.S., the U.K., Spain, Japan, and the Netherlands.
-Three companies participated in the study in Spain, Japan, and the Netherlands.
+Three companies participated in the study in the United States and the United Kingdom, and two companies participated in the study in Spain, Japan, and the Netherlands.